These Are the Fastest Ways to Stabilize Your Blood Sugar If You Have Diabetes

-When you have diabetes, keeping your blood sugar within range can be a tricky business, especially since everyone's body reacts differently.
+When you have diabetes, keeping your blood sugar within range can be a tricky business, especially since different bodies can react differently to different foods.
 Certain foods may cause your blood sugar to drastically spike, whereas your friend or relative can chow down on them with nary a fluctuation.
-This is why the best thing you can do to keep your blood sugar on the rails is to find your formula, and stick with it.
+This is why the best thing you can do to keep your blood sugar consistent is to find your formula, and stick with it.

 "The first step I always recommend in maintaining stable blood sugar is paying attention to patterns," says Hailey Crean, RD, a Massachusetts-based certified diabetes educator.
 Take note of how a certain food usually impacts you, or how much a 30-minute walk might lower your blood sugar.
 "Picking up on these patterns can help you prepare for highs and lows and do better at avoiding them," she says.